 Research also suggests that getting too much sleep can affect your cognitive functioning.
 One study found that oversleeping could be just as detrimental to your memory as not getting enough sleep.
 Another research group found that long sleepers might even experience more memory deficits than short sleepers.
 One study even found that older women who are consistent and/or extreme oversleepers showed cognitive functioning equivalent to adding on two full years of age.

 Yes, this information is concerning to say the least, but that it doesn't mean you should radically change your sleeping habits without talking to a doctor.
 They'll know the specific amount of sleep you should be getting based on your lifestyle factors.
 After all, as the report from the National Sleep Foundation says, sleep needs are individual and vary across age ranges.
 To determine precisely how much sleep you need, the NSF notes it's important to assess not only where you fall on the sleep needs spectrum, but also to examine what affects the quality and quantity of your sleep, from your work schedule to your stress levels.

-For people who are night owls (like me) or travel often (also like me), setting a healthy sleep schedule and avoiding the habit of oversleeping are made all the more difficult.
+For people who are night owls or travel often, setting a healthy sleep schedule and avoiding the habit of oversleeping are made all the more difficult.
 That's why I tapped into the expertise of A.C.
 Brown, founder of the chic sleep brand Goodnight Darling Co.
-"One of my favourite tips is to go to bed even when you don't feel or think you're tired," she says.
+"One of my favorite tips is to go to bed even when you don't feel or think you're tired," she says.
 "Take advantage of being in a new or different environment, and relax.
 For night owls in general, set a bedtime.
 Test different bedtimes to see how much sleep you actually need."